Therapists in West St Paul, MB

 Struggling with difficult emotions can make it hard to engage in everyday life, often leading to feelings of hopelessness.
 Working with an experienced therapist to develop effective coping skills can help you to feel more in control by learning to manage these feelings and the thoughts that accompany them.
 With over 15 years of experience, I have a passion for working with teens and adults who are struggling with mood disorders, personality disorders and anxiety disorders.
 Focusing on emotional regulation and distress tolerance, we can work to develop skills that enable you participate in and enjoy life.

-People come to therapy for many reasons, and whatever your reason for seeking help, we can work to figure it out.
+People come to therapy for many reasons, and whatever your reason for seeking help, we can work to figure it out together.
 I am confident that I can help you get to where you want to be heading, or give you the space you need to talk it out, heal, and grow.
-I use a mix of humour, curiosity, and compassion to make the therapy space comfortable.
+I use a mix of humour and compassion to make the therapy space comfortable.
 I have experience supporting people living with challenges associated with relationships, anxiety, depression, PTSD, identity, gender, sexuality, and disabilities.
-I am dedicated to providing services to people in any stage of life and here to help you navigate life from where you are right now.
+I am dedicated to providing services to people in any stage of life and am here to help you navigate life from where you’re at now.

-People come to therapy for many reasons, and whatever your reason for seeking help, we can work to figure it out.
+People come to therapy for many reasons, and whatever your reason for seeking help, we can work to figure it out together.
 I am confident that I can help you get to where you want to be heading, or give you the space you need to talk it out, heal, and grow.
-I use a mix of humour, curiosity, and compassion to make the therapy space comfortable.
+I use a mix of humour and compassion to make the therapy space comfortable.
 I have experience supporting people living with challenges associated with relationships, anxiety, depression, PTSD, identity, gender, sexuality, and disabilities.
-I am dedicated to providing services to people in any stage of life and here to help you navigate life from where you are right now.
+I am dedicated to providing services to people in any stage of life and am here to help you navigate life from where you’re at now.

 More Therapists Nearby